 Specific Rights of Secured Creditors

-Reaffirming a debt means the filer signs and files a legally enforceable document with the bankruptcy court.
-The documents states the filer promises to repay all or a portion of the debt that may otherwise have been discharged in bankruptcy.
+- Reaffirm the debt.
+The filer signs and files a legally enforceable document with the bankruptcy court in which the filer commits to repay all or a portion of the debt that might otherwise have been discharged in bankruptcy.

-- Surrender the property that secures the debt
+- surrender the property to the lender, or